Skip to Content Skip to Footer

 Complete the required EFSC Dual Enrollment Orientation.

-You must have completed the online Dual Enrollment Orientation to register for your EFSC classes.
-To complete this requirement, log into the myEFSC portal.
+To access the orienation and complete this requirement, log into the myEFSC portal.
 Refer to your acceptance letter for your Student email address and initial password required to log in.

 Complete the College Placement Testing Requirement.